 In past issues of The Passionate Estate Planner, we have emphasized the benefits which trusts can provide for those who want to transfer assets to their loved ones.
 To summarize, these benefits include providing protection from a beneficiary’s creditors or divorce problems, helping protect a beneficiary from predators who might wish to take advantage of the beneficiary, providing shelter from “wealth transfer” taxes1 as assets move from the original owner to the intended beneficiaries and then to subsequent generations.
 Trusts can, if desired, also allow the trust’s creator to maintain some degree of control over whether assets remain in the family tree rather than being dispersed to outsiders.

 Perpetual dynasty trusts are a relatively new concept in the estate planning world.
-Prior to 2001, the fairly low exemptions2 provided by the gift and estate taxes made it quite costly to transfer significant amounts of wealth from the original owner to his desired beneficiaries, and the fairly low exemption from the generation-skipping transfer (“GST”) tax made it difficult and even more costly to move significant assets down more than one generation.
-In addition, most states and many foreign nations had laws which limited the period of time for which assets could remain in trust (these laws are generally known as “Rule Against Perpetuities” laws), and made it very difficult for assets to remain in trust much past the grandchild level.
+Prior to 2001, the fairly low exemptions provided by the gift and estate taxes made it quite costly to transfer significant amounts of wealth from the original owner to their desired beneficiaries, and the fairly low exemption from the generation-skipping transfer (“GST”) tax made it difficult and even more costly to move significant assets down more than one generation.
+In addition, most states and many foreign nations had laws which limited the period of time for which assets could remain in trust (these laws are generally known as “Rule Against Perpetuities” or RAP laws), and made it very difficult for assets to remain in trust much past the grandchild level.
 In 2001, significant, although temporary changes to the federal estate, gift, and GST tax laws were implemented.
 These changes included significant increases to the federal exemptions from the estate, gift, and GST taxes, and made it much less costly for wealthy persons to transfer significant assets to their loved ones, through gifts or at-death transfers.
-During the 1990s and 2000s, a separate, but somewhat related, movement resulted in a number of states and foreign nations either getting rid of or greatly extending their Rule Against Perpetuities laws.3 The exemption increases, combined with the availability of trusts which could last for hundreds or even thousands of years gave birth to the concept of the perpetual dynasty trust.
+During the 1990s and 2000s, a separate, but somewhat related, movement resulted in a number of states and foreign nations either getting rid of or greatly extending their RAP laws.
+Georgia’s RAP Law was amended as of July 1, 2018 to increase its safe harbor from 90 years to 360 years.
+The exemption increases, combined with the availability of trusts which could last for hundreds of years gave birth to the concept of the dynasty trust.

-Those who are interested in perpetual dynasty trusts and are willing to consider making significant lifetime gifts have an added incentive to move forward sooner rather than later.
-Even though the 2012 Tax Act of January 2013 was supposed to have given us permanent estate, gift, and generation-skipping transfer tax laws for the first time since 2001, the federal government continues to consider making various unfavorable changes to the wealth transfer tax laws.
-Some of these changes, such as reducing the value of the estate and gift tax exemptions, could limit the ability of creators to fund their trusts without immediate federal tax consequences.
+Those who are interested in dynasty trusts and are willing to consider making significant lifetime gifts have an added incentive to move forward sooner rather than later.
+Even though the 2012 Tax Act was supposed to have given us permanent estate, gift, and generation-skipping transfer tax laws for the first time since 2001, the federal government continues to make various changes to the wealth transfer tax laws.
+For example, we are currently subject to the more favorable, albert temporary, rules of the 2017 Tax Act, which is scheduled to end after December 31, 2025.
+In the future, some new changes, may reduce the value of the estate and gift tax exemptions, and thereby limit the ability of creators to fund their trusts without immediate federal tax consequences.
 These changes could be inconvenient, but might not do significant damage to the potential benefits to be gained from dynasty trust planning.
-However, one of the changes being considered would limit the length of time that GST exemption applied to a trust could protect the trust from GST taxes, by making perpetual trusts subject to the wealth transfer tax system at least every 90 years.
-This change could significantly reduce or effectively destroy the incredible long term tax benefits of Perpetual Dynasty Trusts.
+However, one of the changes being considered would limit the length of time that GST exemption applied to a trust could protect the trust from GST taxes, by making dynasty trusts subject to the wealth transfer tax system at least every 90 years.
+This change could significantly reduce or effectively destroy the incredible long term tax benefits of Dynasty Trusts.
 However, most commentators believe that any such change would be implemented only with regard to trusts created on or after the effective date of the change, and that existing trusts created before that date would be grandfathered into the old rules.
-Therefore, the opportunity to create a perpetual dynasty trust may be a use-it-or-lose-it opportunity.
+Therefore, the opportunity to create a dynasty trust may be a use-it-or-lose-it opportunity.

-A word of caution: since Perpetual Dynasty Trusts can last for extreme periods of time, they need to be very carefully drafted, to help ensure that they have maximum flexibility and can allow your wishes to be best carried out and potential future problems to be fixed or avoided most easily.
-You should include very clear statements describing your intent and desire as to how the trust should be used and managed, and as to the kind of benefits you want the trust to provide for your loved ones.
+A word of caution: since Dynasty Trusts can last for extreme periods of time, they need to be very carefully drafted, to help ensure that they have maximum flexibility and can allow your wishes to be best carried out and potential future problems to be fixed or avoided most easily.
 These are not “off-the-shelf” documents, and should only be prepared by sophisticated, experienced, estate planning attorneys after extensive consultation.

 At Morgan & DiSalvo, we have focused for many years on helping our clients transfer their wealth to their loved ones efficiently and effectively, with flexible and sophisticated planning and lots of safety valves.
-If you would like to learn more about taking advantage of a Perpetual Dynasty Trust or other planning, please contact us at (678) 720-0750 or firstname.lastname@example.org to schedule an appointment to talk to either Richard Morgan or Loraine DiSalvo.
+If you would like to learn more about taking advantage of a Dynasty Trust or other planning, please contact us at (678) 720-0750 or firstname.lastname@example.org to schedule an appointment to discuss your particular situation.

 Disclaimer: This material has been prepared as a tool to assist in a general discussion of the matters discussed herein.
 These materials should not be relied upon without an attorney being consulted with regard to your particular situation.
 The interpretation of any laws and rulings should be independently verified by local counsel.